html-graph/html-graph.github.io/content/canvas/patch-viewport-matrix.md

 })
 {{< /code >}}

-This matrix is reverse of [content matrix](/canvas/patch-content-matrix).
+This matrix is the inverse of the [content matrix](/canvas/patch-content-matrix).